Celebrate Fairfax! Festival

 In 1996, Faxfair changed their name to Celebrate Fairfax, Inc. (CFI), to better represent the mission and vision of the organization.
 By the turn of the century, CFI changed the name of the Fair to the Celebrate Fairfax!
 Festival, branding the event as a combination of a traditional county fair with a modern music festival.
 With as many as 8 stages of entertainment, music had long filled the void of not having a significant agricultural presence, and showcasing of arts and education became a focal point of the annual celebration.

 As CFI moves forward, its signature Celebrate Fairfax!
 Festival is expected to continue to be at the forefront of the metropolitan fair movement.
-CFI has also expanded its role in the community, producing or assisting in the production of events such as the World Police & Fire Games, the Workhouse Brewfest, and its 25-year old Fall for Fairfax KidsFest.
+CFI has also expanded its role in the community, producing or assisting in the production of events such as the World Police & Fire Games, the Workhouse Brewfest, and its own event, the Fall for Fairfax KidsFest.